LennonRuangjaroon/alpine-java8-jre/README.md

 # docker-java8-jre

-### This is java image based on Alpine Linux and openjdk
+### This is java image based on Alpine Linux and Openjdk

 - [Alpine Linux](https://alpinelinux.org)